Paul's activities and perspectives around Free Software

 “Oslo municipality has standardised on Microsoft Office as office productivity software.
 It is therefore expected that solutions use MS Outlook 2003 and later as client.”

 Two places where the offending requirements are reproduced are in complaints to the state procurement panel: 2009/124 and 2009/153.
 In these very similar complaints, it is pointed out that alternatives to Outlook can be offered as options (this is in the original tender), but that the municipality would only test proposed solutions with Outlook.
-As justification for insisting on Outlook compatibility, the municipality claimed that they had found “six different large companies of relevant software in connection with the drafting of the requirements”, and thus there was a basis for real competition.
+As justification for insisting on Outlook compatibility, the municipality claimed that they had found “six different large companies providing relevant software in connection with the drafting of the requirements… all of which can be used together with Outlook”, and thus there was a basis for real competition.
 As a result, both complaints were rejected.

 The Illusion of Compatibility